kdgregory/log4j-aws-appenders/README.md

 The `master` branch is intended to contain released artifacts only (ie, no snapshot builds).
 It may, however, contain commits that aren't strictly releases (eg, documentation updates).

-I do not plan to upload all releases to Maven Central; just the "final" ones for each destination.
+I do not plan to upload all releases to Maven Central; just the "final" ones for each destination (where "final" may include backports).
+These releases will be tagged with the name `rel-MAJOR.MINOR.PATCH`.
-I will create a tag with the name `rel-MAJOR.MINOR.PATCH` for each build released to Maven Central.

 ## FAQ